mjs/imapclient/README.rst

 folder.
 It *should* be safe to use with any IMAP account but please don't run livetest against a truly important IMAP account.

-Please send the output of livetest.py to the mailing list if it fails to run successfully against a particular IMAP server.
+Please include the output of livetest.py with an issue if it fails to run successfully against a particular IMAP server.
 Reports of successful runs are also welcome.
 Please include the type and version of the IMAP server, if known.